JMombarg/sherlock/README.md

 Work directory, no trailing slash.
 `WORK_DIR = ...`

+Whether to use the entire grid for the calculations of the search window and expected value for the next period, instead of a selection of models based on the previous period spacing.
+Setting this to True might help if the period-spacing is complicated (e.g. mode trapping).
+`always_use_entire_grid = False`

 To run `SHERLOCK`, run the Python script `HMM_PSP_interactive.py`.
 You should see a figure with three panels:
 1. mode periods vs. amplitude
 2. the found period spacing pattern (initially empty)